This is about our dedication to realism and history.

 Mission design

 Let's have a look at how we develop missions first.
 One of our older development updates titled "how do they do it" already described a good deal of the process.
-However, there's much more to it.
-What we find is that people like the immersive combination of appropriate weather and real landscapes in GoH.
-Players generally acknowledge that Gates of Hell offers great replay value, and the median number of hours played confirms that.
-On top of that, since the landscape is realistic, real world tactics work like a charm as well.
+However, there's much more behind it.

 Video production